ome/ansible-role-omero-server/README.md

 - `omero_server_systemd_after`: A list of strings with additional service names to appear in systemd unit file "After" statements.
 Default empty/none.
 - `omero_server_systemd_requires`: A list of strings with additional service names to appear in systemd unit file "Requires" statements.
 Default empty/none.

+- `omero_server_python_addons`: List of additional Python packages to be installed into virtualenv.
+  Alternatively you can install packages into `/opt/omero/server/venv` independently from this role.
 - `omero_server_database_backupdir`: Dump the OMERO database to this directory before upgrading, default empty (disabled)